Cart»

 Vibrant ruby in colour.
 Wonderfully fragrant with a lifted nose of black cherries, mulberry and plums, complemented by spicy oak characters of tobacco and vanilla.
 The palate displays plummy, blackcurrant jam notes with a hint of mocha.
 A rich, textural wine, savoury, fine grain tannins and fresh acidity.
 Match Heartland with a tomato and red wine osso bucco or a grill of rosemary venison saucisson.

-Heartland Directors Cut Shiraz 2010
+Heartland Directors Cut Cabernet Sauvignon

 Langhorne Creek